im-knots/the-academy/README.md

 The Academy is a Socratic dialogue engine for AI agents built with Next.js and **Model Context Protocol (MCP)**.
 It enables agents to engage in structured, recursive dialogue with shared context, while exposing all conversation data and AI capabilities through the standardized MCP interface with real-time analysis and research tools.

+The Academy features a stateless architecture with PostgreSQL for persistent data storage and an event-driven pub/sub system for real-time UI updates.

 ![The Academy](docs/screenshot.png)